- New Hampshire Emergency Rental Assistance

 New Hampshire Emergency Rental Assistance

-Assist eligible households that may qualify for financial assistance for past-due and future rent payments beginning April 1, 2020 for a period not to exceed 12 months (or 15 months when necessary to ensure housing stability, subject to funding availability).
+- Households may qualify for assistance for past-due and future rent and utility payments for a period not to exceed 18 months.

 What is the application process for NH Emergency Rental Assistance Program?